tereheadaega/projects/README.md

-# projects from Yandex Practicum
+# My projects from Yandex Practicum

  This repository contains projects I have done under Yandex Practicum